 Maggie Was Born Into A Poor French Family, And Her Childhood Took A Tragic Turn

-Marguerite Alibert was born in 1890 into a poor French family — her father worked as a cab driver and her mother was a maid.
+Marguerite was born in 1890 to a working-class French family — her father worked as a cab driver, and her mother was a maid.
 When her younger brother was four years old, he was hit by a lorry in the street and killed.
-Sadly, Maggie's parents blamed her for his death since she was supposed to be minding him.
-They shipped her off to the Sisters of Mary boarding school.
+Sadly, Marguerite’s parents blamed her for his death since she was supposed to be minding him at the time, and they shipped her off to the Sisters of Mary boarding school.

-It was after being turned out onto the street and sending her daughter away that Marguerite turned to prostitution to make a living.
-She had seen that - in those days - there was good money to be made by the upper-class sex workers, known as courtesans.
+After she was turned out into the street and had her daughter sent away, Marguerite turned to sex work to make a living.
+She had seen that there was good money to be made by the upper-class sex workers, known as courtesans.
 A brothel owner, Madame Denart, discovered Marguerite and took her under her wing.

 The Prince Of Wales Was Referred To Her For A Sexual Education

 In 1917, Marguerite was introduced to her next grand love affair — Prince Edward VIII.
-He was serving with British troops in France during WWII, and had lost his virginity to a courtesan “borrowed” from a friend.
+He was serving with British troops in France during WWI and had already lost his virginity to a courtesan “borrowed” from a friend.
 His friends decided that 23-year-old Edward needed to have a more thorough sexual experience — “a full education from an experienced woman.”